seanode/seanode.github.io/_posts/2013-05-24-june-seattle-nodejs-meetup.md

 > cloud, as a virtual appliance on private cloud, or as an appliance on-premises.
 > In this session we'll show how we built it, what worked well, what didn't, and
 > the tools that we used.

+Eugenio is the cofounder of Auth0, an identity management service built with Node.js.
+Before Auth0, he worked for Microsoft in various teams, and for the last 5 years has worked mostly in cloud computing and identity engineering.

 ## Venue / Sponsors